Good Hair: Rock on The Oprah Winfrey Show

 Rock appeared on The Oprah Winfrey Show to promote and discuss his film.
 During his second appearance, a roundtable of prominent Black women, some from the fashion industry, discussed the issue of hair and self-esteem.
 Mikki Taylor, beauty and cover editor for Essence, and Ayana Byrd, an editor for Glamour, questioned whether the phrase was still apt.

 Recognition and honors

 The film received the Special Jury Prize for a Documentary at the 2009 Sundance Film Festival.
 Chris Rock, Jeff Stilson, Lance Crouther, and Chuck Sklar were nominated for Best Documentary Screenplay from the Writers Guild of America.

 Legacy

 In the wake of Chris Rock's comments on Jada Pinkett Smith's hairstyle at the 94th Academy Awards, as well as Will Smith's publicly slapping Rock in response to it, Time reported many Black women took to Twitter to reassess the film.
-One of the film's interviewees, interior designer Sheila Bridges, who suffers from alopecia, criticized Rock for his joke about Pinkett Smith on her Instagram page, saying, "Shame on you @chrisrock.
+One of the film's interviewees, interior designer Sheila Bridges, who has alopecia, criticized Rock for his joke about Pinkett Smith on her Instagram page, saying, "Shame on you @chrisrock.
 Didn't we sit down and talk at length about how painfully humiliating and difficult it is to navigate life as a bald woman in a society that is hair obsessed?"